cairo-book/cairo-book/src/ch01-02-hello-world.md

 The first line, `[package]`, is a section heading that indicates that the following statements are configuring a package.
 As we add more information to this file, we’ll add other sections.

-The next three lines set the configuration information Scarb needs to compile your program: the name and the version of Scarb to use, and the edition of the prelude to use.
+The next three lines set the configuration information Scarb needs to compile your program: the name of the package and the version of Scarb to use, and the edition of the prelude to use.
 The prelude is the collection of the most commonly used items that are automatically imported into every Cairo program.
 You can learn more about the prelude in [Appendix E](./appendix-05-common-types-and-traits-and-cairo-prelude.md)

 The last line, `[dependencies]`, is the start of a section for you to list any of your project’s dependencies.
 In Cairo, packages of code are referred to as crates.
 We won’t need any other crates for this project.